profalves/react-github-api/README.md

 ## Technologies

-This application was developed in ReactJs.
+This application was developed in ReactJs and powered by Typescrypt.
 It uses Axios to manage API connection and Styled Components for managing CSS.

 * [Styled Components](https://styled-components.com/)
 * [Axios](https://github.com/axios/axios)